• Skip to primary navigation

 See the Giant Mosquito in Komarno

 You know the joke, right?
-That the mosquito is Manitoba’s official bird.
-OK, OK, it’s not that bad in summer, but it’s still pretty cool to see the statue of the giant mosquito in Komarno, about 20 kilometres west of Winnipeg Beach.
+The mosquito is Manitoba’s official bird.
+OK, it’s not that bad in summer, but it’s still pretty cool to see the statue of the giant mosquito in Komarno, about 20 kilometres west of Winnipeg Beach.
 Komarno actually means mosquito in Ukrainian!

 Pose by the Miss Piggy Plane Wreck in Churchill